From £41,9508

 DESIGN & STYLING

-In some ways, the S5 is reassuringly familiar, because here stands a compact estate car with a petrol V6 engine.
+In some ways, the A5 is reassuringly familiar, because here stands a compact estate car with a a choice of petrol and diesel engines, including a V6 for the S5.
 Beruhigung durch Tradition, or something.
-Actually, that’s not fair, because there are plenty of changes from the old S4.
+Actually, that’s not fair, because there are plenty of changes from the old A4 and S4.

 We can’t even blame an all-new platform, because while it has a new name (Premium Platform Combustion, or PPC), it’s really an evolution of what went before.